altocodenl/TODIS/readme.md

 reactivity is no mere gimmick, there's something deeper: autopoiesis. when our perception changes, everything that that perception is based upon also changes in ourselves.

 Identity is tackled here, because this is where you can have an entrypoint for humans.
 Identity as data.

+reactivity and the dataspace solve the cache problem. you know what things you want to keep around, and then you keep them updated using the minimum number of operations. problem solved. this is the only good solution to the general problem.

 ## How to test the (hypo)thesis of this treatise